 Your dogs illness may just save your life.
-If your dog only gets the cough in the winter time, think Co2.
-If you have a gas hot water heater and the cough comes when there is heavy use of hot water consider getting a CO2 monitor.
+If your dog only gets the cough in the winter time, think carbon monoxide (CO).
+If you have a gas hot water heater and the cough comes when there is heavy use of hot water consider getting a CO monitor.

 Other potential allergens include carpet cleaning products, perfumes, air fresheners, disinfectant sprays, spray deodorants, hair sprays, room fresheners, deodorizers. pesticides, fertilizers, home remodeling or cleaning products, painting, new landscaping materials and pesticides.
 Even dog flea and tick powder should be considered.

 Although a diary will not work for all nor all the time, it is necessary to try to rule out all the possibilities.